-Did you know that once upon a time, the dreaded hay fever we associate with spring wasn’t considered common?
+Did you know that once upon a time, the dreaded hay fever we associate with warmer seasons wasn’t considered common?
 Among other maladies we now recognize as seasonal allergies, this was once seen as an aristocratic disease that afflicted few everyday people.

 Today, we only have to visit our local drugstore aisles to see that this is no longer the case!
 Medical remedies abound to meet the needs of our modern world, where one in four North American adults suffer from seasonal allergies and the allergy market tops the $1-billion mark.
 What might have changed, and how can we protect ourselves before the sneezing starts?
 To solve a big piece of this puzzle, we can look to the gut!